iwasahighwayman/my-white-whale/README.md

 Unlike the the front yard solar cell lights, which use a three-wire LED configuration and relatively high voltage (+/- 60 Volts peak-to-peak ...
 I nearly fried my low-cost digital oscilloscope which has a 40 Volt max input range), the back yard LED lights use a two-wire LED configuration with a +/- 5.8 Volts peak-to-peak range.

 Given that there is only a single 4.5 Volt power supply, the LED signals are created using a "push-pull" or "H-Bridge" circuit.
 For the first half of the square wave period, one of the LED driver connectors is positive 2.85 Volts relative to the other connector.
 Then when the second half of the square wave period begins, the polarity flips and now what was positive 2.85 Volts is now negative by the same amount.
 When the LED signals are in a positive-negative plarity, half of the LEDs illuminate and the other half are off.
 Then when the LED signal polarity flips, the illuminated / off LEDs are reversed.
 I believe this is achieved by single LEDs of anode / cathode direction alternating with single LEDs of cathode / anode direction LEDs.
 The directional single LEDs are then wired in parallel to create the full length of the LED lighting string.
-The string of LEDs are hermetically sealed with shrink wrap tubing, and to truly disect the LED string and confirm this assumption will render that string unusable.
+The string of LEDs are hermetically sealed with shrink wrap tubing, and to truly dissect the LED string and confirm this assumption will render that string unusable.
 So for now I just accept that this assumption is how the LEDs are actually wired.
 Single LEDs in each direction makes sense, since 2.85 Volts is approximately what would be needed to illuminate a single white LED.

 Also, at first glance, the square wave appears to be approximately 110 Hz, but on more careful inspection, there is actually a 1.65 KHz sub-harmonic "inner" square wave within the 110 Hz "outer" square wave.
 Though I am focusing on "steady-on" of the LEDs, this is how the LED controller creates the other lighting patterns such as chasing and fading, by adjusting (pulse width modulating) the "outer" square wave to be other than a steady 110 Hz.